Skip to content Skip to footer navigation

 We did the maths and found that even if you use high levels of carbonation, a SodaStream or another brand of soda maker is usually cheaper than buying bottled sparkling water (especially if you have a penchant for the pricey imported stuff).

-Our results showed the price per litre at this carbonation setting ranged from 50c per litre to 84c per litre, but it would be cheaper still if you used a lower setting.
+Our results showed the price per litre at this carbonation setting ranged from 38c per litre to 76c per litre, but it would be cheaper still if you used a lower carbonation setting.

-When you compare that to the price of the cheapest sparkling water you can buy in major Australian supermarkets, which is their own-label brand for 80c per litre, it looks pretty appealing.
+When you compare that to the price of the cheapest sparkling water you can buy in major Australian supermarkets, which is their own-label brand at around 96c per litre*, it looks pretty appealing.

-This means if your household drinks roughly 2L of sparkling water per day, you could save around $150 per year with a soda maker versus buying own-label supermarket sparkling water.
+This means if your household drinks roughly 2L of sparkling water per day, you could save anywhere from $146 to $420 per year with a soda maker versus buying own-label supermarket sparkling water.

-Your savings increase substantially if you use a lower carbonation setting or if you're switching from a more expensive branded sparkling water (which can cost up to $3 or $4 per litre).
+Your savings increase substantially if you use a lower carbonation setting or if you're switching from a more expensive branded sparkling water (which can cost $3 to $4 per litre or even more).

-You can also get more bubbles by using chilled water when carbonating, as opposed to water straight from the tap, although this uses more gas.
+You can also get more bubbles by using chilled water when carbonating, as opposed to water straight from the tap, although this does use more gas.

 Soda makers are essentially dispensers that include a carbon dioxide cylinder and one or two reusable water bottles.